rohan843/cybersecurity-notes/README.md

 ## Common Cybersecurity Tools

-**Log**: It is a record of events that occur within an organization's systems.
+**Log**: It is a record of events that occur within an organization's systems, such as employees signing into their computers or accessing web based services.